Jitterx69/TiDB-AgentX-2025-Project-VectorVault/SETUP.md

 3. Test advanced filtering options
 4. Monitor search analytics in the dashboard

-Your Incident Guard AI application is now fully connected to TiDB Serverless! 🎉
+Your VectorVault application is now fully connected to TiDB Serverless! 🎉